HaoLiMRI/signal-processing.-machine-learning-and-sensor-fusion/Lidar_Object_Detection/README.md

-I plan to add the code for
+I plan to add the code for commonly used approaches in deep learning detection(localization in 3D "image" and classification) with lidar

 PointNet(paper: http://stanford.edu/~rqi/pointnet/)